WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 }
 ~~~

-The server takes the handler description associated with the handler
+The server takes the advertisement from the client's handler, takes
-URI, takes its own handler description (which it has never exchanged,
+its own advertisement (which it has never exchanged, but merely
-but merely knows), and figures out what it will send, and what the
+knows), and figures out what it will send, and what the client must
-client must send.
-It takes both of these, and constructs a two
-directives - the client directive indicating what the client must
+send.
+It then constructs a two directives - the client directive
-send, and the server directive which describes what it will send.
-The
+indicating what the client must send, and the server directive which
-directives have the same syntax as the handler description.
-However,
+describes what it will send.
+The directives have the similar syntax as
-they only includes media sources (since by definition the directive
+the handler descriptions.
+They contain a set of streams, each with a
+source and a sink.
+For the client directive, the source specifies one
+of the sources in the client handler, and the sink specifies a sink on
+the server.
+It is the inverse for the server directive.
+For For each
-tells the remote peer what to send), there is one parameter set per
-source, and for each parameter, the value indicates what the client
+stream, there is one parameter set, and for each parameter, the value
-should send.
-Each directive is always specified in a way that makes
+indicates what must be sent.
+Each directive is always specified in a
-the value of each parameter less than the maximum value for both the
+way that makes the value of each parameter less than the maximum value
-client and server.
+between the advertisements from the client and server.

 The server places the call, and returns the call description back to
 the client.
 The call description includes the directives along with
-core meta-data about the call - directionality, caller, callee and a
+core meta-data about the call - directionality, handler, caller,
-URI for the call.
-The server directive does not need to be known by
+callee and a URI for the call.
+The server directive does not need to
-the client, and it is not processed in any way.
-It is included only
+be known by the client, and it is not processed in any way.
+It is
-for diagnostic and troubleshooting purposes:
+included only for diagnostic and troubleshooting purposes:

 ~~~ ascii-art
 201 Created